Detection of Performance Interference Among Network Slices in 5G/6G Systems: Introduction

 The ability to detect E2E service interference and assess how the interference may impact each NS will be essential to delivering the promise of 5G and future networks to support E2E differentiated services, especially E2E service quality assurance, to support diverse applications.

 Existing studies on interference in a network have focused primarily on local interferences – interferences inside one part of a network (e.g., inside radio access networks) or caused by specific network components or technology.
-Examples include interferences between radio channels \cite{zambianco2020interference, xu2013rethinking}, between virtual machines \cite{amri2017inter} or virtualized network functions (VNFs) \cite{zhang2019adaptive}, and inside a cloud computing system \cite{jain2017systematic, kambadur2012measuring}.
+Examples include interferences between radio channels \cite{zambianco2020interference, xu2013rethinking}, between virtual machines (VMs) \cite{amri2017inter} or virtual network functions (VNFs) \cite{zhang2019adaptive}, and inside a cloud computing system \cite{jain2017systematic, kambadur2012measuring}.
 These local interference measurement methods alone, however, fail to provide adequate pictures of E2E service interference that are necessary for understanding and controlling interference to assure E2E service quality.

-This naturally leads to the following important question: {\em Is it possible to detect or even predict potential interference among NSs, using only E2E key performance indicator (KPI) measurements, such as E2E delay and packet drops?} Having the capability to detect potential service interference among existing NSs can help the service providers avoid violations of E2E quality assurance, and improve the quality of user experience.
+This naturally leads to the following important question: {\em Is it possible to detect or even predict potential interference among NSs, using only E2E key performance indicator (KPI) measurements, such as E2E delays and packet drops?} Having the capability to detect potential service interference among existing NSs can help the service providers isolate the cause of potential problems in a timely manner and avoid violations of E2E quality assurance, and improve the quality of user experience.
 To the best of our knowledge, our study is the first to investigate the problem of discovering possible service interference among NSs using only E2E KPI measurements.